jukafah/calabash-demo/README.md

 ```

 save changes, close profile, and then close and reopen terminal.
 Execute each of the following:
-*note - ensure the printed path is correct to your environment.*
+*Note: Ensure the printed path is correct to your environment.*

 ```
 $ echo $ANDROID_HOME